rachelkhoriander/tech-task/tutorial/auth_with_github.md

 `write:gpg_key`    | Create, list, and view details for GPG keys.
 `read:gpg_key`     | List and view details for GPG keys.

-For more info, see [About scopes for OAuth Apps](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/) in the GitHub Developer documentation.
+For more info, see [Scopes for OAuth Apps](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/) in the GitHub Developer documentation.

 #### Getting an Access Token